Ten Rings (organization): Origin

-Creating Iron Man
+Dealing with Iron Man

-In 2010, Obadiah Stane, who had been trafficking Stark Industries weapons to the Ten Rings, hires the Afghanistan cell to attack a US military convoy in the country.
-Unbeknownst to the Ten Rings, the convoy included a visiting Tony Stark, whom Stane hoped for the Ten Rings to kill to gain control of Stark Industries.
-The Afghanistan cell captures Stark alive and sends a video message to Stane, demanding more money.
+In 2010, Obadiah Stane, who has been trafficking Stark Industries weapons to the Ten Rings, hires the organization's Afghanistan cell to attack a US military convoy in the country.
+Unbeknownst to the Ten Rings, the convoy includes a visiting Tony Stark, whom Stane wants the Ten Rings to kill so he can gain control of Stark Industries.
+The cell instead captures Stark alive and sends a video message to Stane, demanding more money.
 Cell leader Raza demands Stark build a Jericho missile in exchange for his freedom.
-Knowing Raza would not keep his word, Stark and fellow captive Yinsen build a prototype suit of powered armor to aid in their escape.
-The Ten Rings learn of their plans and attack their workshop; Yinsen sacrifices himself to save Stark, who uses his armor to defeat his captors and destroy their weapons.
-Despite this setback, the Ten Rings would continue working with Stane, eventually purchasing Jericho missiles to attack multiple villages, including Yinsen's home village of Gulmira.
+Knowing Raza will not keep his word, Stark and fellow captive Yinsen build a prototype suit of powered armor to aid in their escape.
+The Ten Rings learns of their plans and attacks their workshop; Yinsen sacrifices himself to save Stark, who uses his armor to defeat his captors and destroy their weapons.

+Despite this setback, the Ten Rings continues working with Stane, eventually purchasing Jericho missiles from him to attack multiple villages, including Yinsen's home village of Gulmira.
 Stark dons a sleeker, more powerful version of his improvised armor suit and flies to Afghanistan, where he saves the villagers from the Ten Rings.
 Meanwhile, Raza and his men are able to salvage the remains of Stark's prototype suit and meet with Stane.
-Stane double crosses Raza and has the entire Afghanistan cell killed by his mercenaries, taking the prototype armor for himself.
+Stane double crosses Raza and has the entire cell killed by his mercenaries, taking the prototype armor for himself.

-Shortly after Stark publicly reveals his identity as Iron Man, the Ten Rings help arrange for Ivan Vanko to travel to Monaco to enact his revenge on Stark.
+Shortly after Stark publicly reveals his identity as Iron Man, the Ten Rings helps arrange for Ivan Vanko to travel to Monaco to take revenge on Stark.

 Copycat attacks

 In 2012, in an effort to cover up explosions triggered by soldiers subjected to the Extremis program, Aldrich Killian and the think tank Advanced Idea Mechanics (AIM) hire English actor Trevor Slattery to portray Wenwu in propaganda videos that are broadcast to the world where he and the Ten Rings claim credit for the explosions.
 Possessing limited knowledge of Wenwu's history and basing it only on legends of the man, Killian creates the persona of "the Mandarin" for Slattery, and even uses the title for himself; Slattery is completely oblivious to the true meaning of his actions, believing he is only starring in a movie.

-Wenwu is outraged over the appropriation of his image and organization; with Killian dead due to Tony Stark's actions, Wenwu sends Ten Rings agent Jackson Norriss to break Slattery out of prison to be executed.
+Wenwu is outraged over the appropriation of his image and organization; with Killian dead due to Stark's actions, Wenwu sends Ten Rings agent Jackson Norriss to break Slattery out of Seagate Prison to be executed.
 However, Wenwu becomes amused by Slattery's performances and has him imprisoned in his compound as a "court jester" to entertain him and the Ten Rings.

+Meeting with Darren Cross

-In 2015, when Darren Cross attempts to sell the Yellowjacket and Ant-Man suits, the Ten Rings sends one of their agents as a buyer.
+In 2015, when Darren Cross attempts to sell the Yellowjacket and Ant-Man suits, the Ten Rings sends one of its agents as a buyer.
 The plot is foiled by Scott Lang.